hyun-yang/MyChatGPT/README.md

 ## What's New

-- Updated Chat Feature
+- Enhanced Chat Capabilities:
-  - Supports various documents, images, audio, and video files (Note: The selected model must support these file formats.)
+Utilize a variety of file formats, including documents, images, audio, and video files.
+(Please note: Ensure the selected model supports these formats for optimal performance.)
-- MCP (Model Context Protocol) Feature
+- MCP (Model Context Protocol) Integration:
+Experience the power of advanced AI with the integration of Claude and OpenAI, enabling richer and more context-aware conversations.
-  - Claude/OpenAI
+- Powerful Workflows:
-- Support for Orchestrator-Worker and Evaluator-Optimizer Workflows
+Unlock new possibilities with the Orchestrator-Worker and Evaluator-Optimizer workflows, designed to streamline processes and enhance efficiency in interactions.
   - [Building effective agents](https://www.anthropic.com/engineering/building-effective-agents)

 ### Evaluator-Optimizer and Orchestrator-Worker Workflows Prompt Sample